HK - Health and Kinesiology

 Provides students with theoretical knowledge and professional practice in secondary physical education curriculum and instruction.
 This research-based course emphasizes effective teaching, development of content, and analysis of curricular models in grades 7-12.
 3 undergraduate hours.
 4 graduate hours.

-HK 463 Adapted Physical Education credit: 0 to 4 Hours.
+HK 463 Adapted Physical Education credit: 3 or 4 Hours.

 Organization, administration, and conduct of physical education programs for those who experience disability in school settings; emphasis on the inclusiveness of physical education for students with embodied disability experiences.
 Practicum experience of 20 hours in school, university, and/or community-based settings is required.
 3 undergraduate hours.
 4 graduate hours.